 Machine Learning is another big part of the AI conversation, and it’s still a fairly new concept.
-Engineers in this area use data to create digital algorithms – algorithms that give machines (like computers) the ability to effectively learn information and apply that knowledge to future instances.
-This position works in tandem with the AI Engineer but, more specifically, focuses on what it takes to make a computer ‘learn.’
-A position like this one calls for candidates who have a strong understanding of computer science fundamentals, programming knowledge, software engineering skills, statistics, and data modeling.
+Here's how it works: engineers use data to create digital algorithms.
+These algorithms give machines (like computers) the ability to effectively learn information and apply that knowledge to future instances.
+Machine Learning Engineers work in tandem with AI Engineers to focus on what it takes to make a computer ‘learn.’
+A position like this one calls for candidates who have a strong understanding of computer science fundamentals.
+This includes programming knowledge, software engineering skills, statistics, and data modeling.
 Does that sound like you?
 Then Machine Learning is right up your alley.

 2020 is just around the corner, and the question is hot on everyone’s mind: what jobs will be the most in-demand next year?
-Tech might be advanced, but it’s not advanced enough to predict the future – yet.
-But research and trends can give us a little hint as to what is coming.
+Tech might be advanced, but it’s not advanced enough to predict the future - yet.
+But taking a look at new research and trends can give us a little hint as to what is coming.
 Read on and get your headstart for 2020!

-Cloud Engineer.
 Also listed as a popular tech job in 2019, the demand for Cloud Engineers is only expected to increase in the coming year.
 In 2019, many businesses started to migrate their infrastructure model to the cloud instead of the traditional on-site model (Rayome, TechRepublic.com).
-The search for professionals that have a high level of expertise in this area will be crucial as companies continue to discover how to develop innovative solutions at scale.
-Candidates will want to brush up on their programming skills in Python, Java, and Ruby if they want one of these coveted positions next year.
+The search for professionals who have high levels of expertise in this area will be crucial as companies continue to discover how to develop innovative solutions at scale.
+Candidates should brush up on their programming skills.
+Python, Java, and Ruby will help secure one of these coveted positions next year.

 Divyanshu19.
 12 most in-demand tech jobs of 2019 which will dominate 2020. initGeek.
 26 June 2019. https://initgeek.com/most-in-demand-tech-jobs-2019/